 "Hey, we were wondering if you could come down to Fifth and Clark.
 We have a kid here and we're not sure what to do with her."

 Glancing at his watch, he grimaced.
 It was nearly 2 a.m.
-"I'm not covering that area tonight," he advised, even though he was already heading to the location.
+"I'm not covering that area tonight," he said, even though he was already heading to the location.

 "I know.
 But...well, you'll see when you get here."

 It took Torrent twenty minutes to make it to the corner.
-He expected the officers to be sitting in their squad, but instead they were on the street.
-Next to them was a young girl with long dark hair in wavy curls and a dress that resembled some sort of Renfaire costume.
+He expected the officers to be sitting in their squad car, but instead they were on the street.
+Next to them was a young girl, about seven years old, with long dark hair in wavy curls and a dress that resembled some sort of Renfaire costume.
 He was immediately struck by how pristine she looked—almost like a porcelain doll.

 "She won't budge," Blake said.
 "We tried coaxing her into the car, offering her candy, even said we'd take her to the amusement park, but she's just standing there like a statue."